hashicorp/consul/website/source/docs/agent/http.html.markdown

 milliseconds.
 The "X-Consul-KnownLeader" also indicates if there is a known leader.
 These can be used to gauge if a stale read should be used.

+## Formatted JSON Output

+By default, the output of all HTTP API requests return minimized JSON with all whitespace removed.
+By adding "?pretty=true" to the HTTP request URL, formatted JSON will be returned.

 ## KV

 The KV endpoint is used to expose a simple key/value store.
 This can be used